9lyph/Custom-Scripts/README.md

 - **csrf2html.py** - csrf to html generator.
 This allows input of a poc http GET/POST request as input with the resulting output being a poc html payload.
 - **atbash2decrypt** - This script takes an 'atbash cipher' encrypted base64 string, whose output is original clear text
 - **weather.py** - Pulls stats from Open Weather Map
+- **text2convert.py** - Converts plaintext input to Dec, Octal and/or Binary output

 ### Installation - nmap2excel.py